 In the new expansion, Blizzard kidnaps players into the afterlife.
 The story is directly linked to the events of World of Warcraft: Battle for Azeroth on.
 The story of Sylvanas Windläufer continues.
 After defeating the old god N'Zoth, Sylvanas goes to Icecrown, meets the current Lich King Bolvar Fordragon and defeats him.
 The Banshee Queen then destroys the helmet of dominance - and thus opens a transition to the realm of the dead.

-What follows then sounds more familiar: There is an imbalance of powers.
-In the hereafter, souls are bunkered by an overseer in the “throat”, which is pretty bad for the entire Shadowlands.
+What follows then sounds more familiar: there is an imbalance of power.
+In the afterlife, souls are stashed in the "maw" by an overseer, which is pretty bad for the entire shadowlands.
 It is up to the players to restore the balance between souls and anima.

-The “anima” is the essence of life in the realm of the dead.
-Because there is now an acute anima deficiency in the Shadowlands, players have a task with it.
-How exactly they are all interwoven is not yet known - because that's what World of Warcraft: Shadowlands will mainly be about.
-And because the meanest of all creatures live in the said Maw, there will be plenty of opportunities for epic brawls.
+The "anima" is the essence of life in the realm of the dead.
+Because there is now an acute anima shortage in the shadow lands, players have a task with it.
+How exactly everything is interwoven is not yet known - because that's what World of Warcraft: Shadowlands will be all about.
+And because said Maw is home to the meanest of creatures, there will be plenty of opportunity for epic brawls.

 In addition to the Maw, World of Warcraft: Shadowlands takes players into four other quest areas: Malxraxxus, Ardenwald, Bastion and Revendreth.
 While Maxdraxxus is a land of the undead where necrolords live, the Ardenwald is the exact opposite, namely a kind of dark fairy world.
 Exciting: Ardenwald is the counterpart to the emerald green dream - the world stands for autumn and winter and looks accordingly.
 Bastion, on the other hand, is home to the Kyrians and is a rather quiet quest area in which everything follows an order.
 Revendreth, on the other hand, is dark and reminiscent of a vampire world.
 Each of the quest areas has its own task with regard to the souls in the hereafter.

 Of course, the peoples of the respective quest areas are not just decorative accessories.
-In World of Warcraft: Shadowlands, Blizzard has built a completely new game concept around the four factions: At their maximum level, players enter into an alliance with one of the races.
-This “covenent system” should then grant special abilities, encompass a campaign and extend into the endgame.
+In World of Warcraft: Shadowlands, Blizzard has built a completely new game concept around the four factions: at their maximum level, players form an alliance with one of the peoples.
+This "covenent system" should then grant special abilities, encompass a campaign and extend into the endgame.
 There should also be cosmetic rewards and advantages in the quest areas.
 Also interesting is that Blizzard has already confirmed that the federal government will be a relevant decision.
 It can be assumed that switching will be difficult, but not unlimited.